NHS information · Wrists/Hands

 Self-care information from NHS

-• Wear a wrist splint at night
+• Wear a wrist splint at night to keep the wrist in a neutral position — available from pharmacies.

 Common questions